material-motion/material-motion/specifications/view_duplication.md

 - Scheduler `feature: new target event`

-**Abstract type**: A Duplicator is an abstract protocol or interface, if your language allows.
+**Abstract type**: The Duplicator type is an abstract protocol or interface, if your language allows.

 Example pseudo-code: